fresheneesz/deadunit/README.md

 * [`fibers/future`s](https://github.com/laverdet/node-fibers#futures),
 * or my own [async-futures](https://github.com/fresheneesz/asyncFuture)

+On browsers, since there is nothing as nice as node.js Domains, the`window.onerror` handler is used.
+The `onerror` handler has [many limitations](http://blog.meldium.com/home/2013/9/30/so-youre-thinking-of-tracking-your-js-errors), one of which is that it doesn't currently return an exception object with a stacktrace.
+If you want to see a more detailed stacktrace for these kinds of errors, check your browser's console (ahem, if you have one - I'm looking at you older versions of IE) because deadunit will not be able to capture and display a stacktrace in its normal output.
+One goal for most any code is to have 0 unhandled asyncronous exceptions.

 Todo
 ====

+* change time display so it displays full time (with asynchronous parts) as the primary time
 * add the ability to stream test results to a browser
 * make deadunit work on browsers (standalone)
 * Once `colors` supports a safe mode (where it doesn't modify the String prototype), use that. *Modifying builtins is dangerous*.
+* Ability to use a sourcemap file to correct line/column numbers
 * Also see [the todos for deadunit-core](https://github.com/fresheneesz/deadunitCore#to-do)

 How to Contribute!